GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

   --untrusted-usercredfile=UNTRUSTED_USER_CRED_FILENAME
                         Name of an untrusted user credential file to use in
                         test: test_ListResources_untrustedCredential
+  --delegated-slicecredfile=DELEGATED_SLICE_CRED_FILENAME
+                        Name of a delegated slice credential file to use in
+                        test: test_ListResources_delegatedSliceCred
   --rspec-file-list=RSPEC_FILE_LIST
                         In multi-slice CreateSliver tests, use _bounded_
                         request RSpec files provided instead of default of